Why Are My Blue Spruce Trees Turning Brown?

 The beautiful needles of the Blue Spruce are not only the object of desire for many homeowners but also a target for various parasitic organisms.

-The main reason why Blue Spruce turns brown is the Rhizosphaera needle cast disease.
-To cure Blue Spruce, remove any damaged parts along with the fallen needles and spray with copper fungicide several times.
+QUICK ANSWER: The main reason why Blue Spruce turns brown is the Rhizosphaera needle cast disease.
+Remove any damaged parts along with the fallen needles and spray with copper fungicide several times to cure Blue Spruce.

 Rhizosphaera Needle Cast